areebahameed936-dot/Distributed-web-crawler-using-dask-/README.md

-# Distributed-web-crawler-using-dask-
+# Distributed-web-crawler-using-dask
-Distributed Web Crawler using Dask that fetches news websites in parallel, performs word frequency analysis, sentiment detection, trend identification, and generates interactive dashboards.
+A high-performance distributed web crawler that fetches web pages in parallel using Dask, performs text analysis, sentiment detection, trend identification, and generates interactive dashboards.
+Built with Python, Dask, and BeautifulSoup, it combines speed, efficiency, and real-time analytics in one platform.